sirisian/ecmascript-types/README.md

 This one contains a lot of my old thoughts (at least the stuff from 8 months ago):   https://esdiscuss.org/topic/proposal-for-new-floating-point-and-integer-data-types
 https://esdiscuss.org/topic/optional-strong-typing
 https://esdiscuss.org/topic/optional-argument-types

-Also I'll put this here, but having function overloading removes most use cases for TypeScript's union types and optional parameters.
-Future proposals can try to justify them since none of their syntax conflicts with anything proposed.

 # Required Changes to the Specification: